-Flynn to plead guilty after charged with making false statements
+Flynn to plead guilty to lying to FBI about conversations with Russia's ambassador

 - The charges mark yet another stunning downfall for Flynn

-Washington (CNN)Former Trump national security adviser Michael Flynn will plead guilty Friday to "willfully and knowingly" making "false, fictitious and fraudulent statements" to the FBI regarding conversations with Russia's ambassador, according to court documents.
+Washington (CNN)Former Trump national security adviser Michael Flynn will plead guilty Friday to "willfully and knowingly" making "false, fictitious and fraudulent statements" to the FBI about conversations with Russia's ambassador, according to court documents.

-He is due to appear in court later Friday morning, a court spokesperson said.
-The White House declined to immediately comment.

 Flynn is the first Trump administration official and the fourth connected to the campaign to be charged as part of special counsel Robert Mueller's investigation into possible collusion between the Russian government and members of Trump's team, as well as potential obstruction of justice and financial crimes.